jnozzi/cocoadev.com/SiteContent/General/PreferenceWindowQuestions.markdown

 Ok so I have it "working" somewhat.
 I have 3 items in the toolbar.
 They have actions associated with them.
-I have an [[NSWindow]] being controlled by an [[NSWindowController]] (where the actions are and toolbar creation).
+I have an General/NSWindow being controlled by an General/NSWindowController (where the actions are and toolbar creation).
 I have 3 views.
 Clicking on the appropriate item results in displaying the proper view no problem.
 However.
 I wanted to auto-resize the window to fit the contents like iTunes and all those other great apps.

 The problem comes if I just provide the frame for the view on the setFrame:display:animate message it moves the window to the bottom left corner of the screen.
 I want the window to remain in the same location.
-So I looked at the [[NSWindow]] page on here and there's a nice "resizeWindowOnSpotWithRect" message... no problem, however it seems to make my window smaller and smaller until it disappears ;) not cool.
+So I looked at the General/NSWindow page on here and there's a nice "resizeWindowOnSpotWithRect" message... no problem, however it seems to make my window smaller and smaller until it disappears ;) not cool.

 I supply the view i want to display as the aRect in that function.